What herniated disc treatments can help to relieve severe pain?

 Experiencing a herniated disc is a common occurrence for people as they grow older since the spine is likely to sustain damage as a result of constant repetitive motion.
 That is why it is important to learn about this degenerative condition, as well as the treatments available to relieve your severe pain and discomfort, should you begin to experience chronic neck or back pain.

 How a herniated disc occurs

-The discs in our spine serve as spine shock absorbers and wear out through repeated use.
+The discs in our spine serve as shock absorbers and wear out through repetitive use.
 This is made worse because the discs dry out due to declining circulation as we age.
 Eventually, these discs can lose their height and elasticity, leading them to bulge and sometimes rupture, leaking into other areas of the spinal canal.

 How to treat a herniated disc

 Generally, a herniated disc is first treated using conservative therapies, such as resting, exercising and stretching, as prescribed by a doctor.
 In addition, patients may require pain medications and anti-inflammatory drugs to help withstand the symptoms they experience.
 When several weeks or months of these treatments have led to no noticeable long-term relief, surgery might be recommended.